urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch5.markdown

 type, Hoon doesn't even know how to print an atom properly.

-When we parse a Hoon expression, file, etc, we produce what we call a `hoon`, which (if you know the CS jargon) is an AST.
-A hoon is a noun that's converted into a Nock formula, with the assistance of a type which describes the subject of the
+When we parse a Hoon expression, file, etc, we produce what we call a `twig`, which (if you know the CS jargon) is an AST.
+A twig is a noun that's converted into a Nock formula, with the assistance of a type which describes the subject of the
 formula:

-    [subject-type hoon] => formula
+    [subject-type twig] => formula

 But actually this isn't quite right, because Hoon does something called "type inference."
 When we have a type that describes the